Causal inference to detect selection bias in road safety epidemiology: Application to responsibility analyses

 \section{Application to responsibility analyses}

 We can now check whether the conditions to recover causal total effects in the presence of selection bias hold in the particular setting of responsibility analyses.
-As a leading example, we will consider the estimation of the causal total effect of blood concentration of alcohol on ``responsibility'' among drivers involved in a car crash. \\
+Under-reporting of crashes is a well-recognised problem; the more serious the crash, the more likely it is to be recorded \citep{amoros_estimation_2008}.
+As a result available data are often restricted to, or at least mostly concern, severe accidents.
+Here, we will consider the estimation of the causal total effect of a given exposure on the ``responsibility'' of a severe accident among drivers involved in a severe car crash. \\